anzhelaiondem/websocket_server/README.md

 ### Information about the program
-_First_run:_ When running the program first time, it will automatically install pyngrok.\
+_First run:_ When running the program first time, it will automatically install pyngrok.\

 _Client.log file:_ After running, the program creates client.log file where first 17 rows show the ngrok tunnel creation process, starting from the row 18 we get flow of the connected and/or disconnected clients.\

-_Information in terminal:_ The flow of the connected and/or disconnected clients is being printed in terminal too.
+_Information displayed in terminal:_ The flow of the connected and/or disconnected clients is being printed in terminal too.\

 _Message from a client:_ For any message sent from a client the response is "You are connected.
 Close the program to disconnect."\

 _Stop the server:_ After running the websocket server, it can be stopped by closing the program.